Learn the latest northern lights photography techniques for 2024.

 Step 1: Find Dark Skies

 The easiest way to find an area with dark skies is to check the Blue Marble Light Pollution Map which is a Google / NASA collaboration.
-The areas which are dark blue or black are free of light pollution, while areas of yellow or almost white have high light pollution.
-Your goal is to find an area which is completely dark, this will yield the best photos and viewing experience of the aurora.

 Step 2: Find Clear Skies

 You don’t need perfectly clear skies to get some great shots.

 I usually aim for sky cover percentages between 0%-30%, which you can see on the blue line in the graphic below.

 The following graphic is from NOAA’s website for Fairbanks Alaska.

 Some websites call this cloud cover percentage.